 We’re All Different

-One of the things I have learned over the years in relation to budgeting is that once you work through the first few months of a budget and see the impact on your finances, the whole process becomes much easier.
+One of the things I have learned over the years in relation to budgeting is that once you work through the first few months.
+And see the impact on your finances, the whole process becomes much easier.
 Part of this is simply due to repetition, the more times you do it the better you get.
 The other reason and the reason that’s most important is that over time you adapt your spending habits to meet your budget goals.

 Individually we are all different.
 Our needs and wants vary and that’s what makes the spending part of managing a budget challenge, there’s no silver bullet, no one size fits all.

 However, when your budgeting your money, if you want it to feel less restrictive one of the things you can do is outline what’s important for you in terms of your lifestyle and where you will spend.
 The goal is to identify where you are comfortable spending money on the things you need and identify those things you can forego that will allow you to meet your budget.
 That’s the art of being a cheapskate.